 In the interest of employee health and the general welfare of students and the public, the Desert Community College District shall be considered a smoke-free environment.
-Smoking of any form of tobacco or non-tobacco products is prohibited inside any college facility; in any vehicle owned, operated, leased or charted by the District; in all established eating areas; within 25 feet of all building entrances, exits and operable windows; and in the seating areas of all outdoor athletic facilities owned, operated or leased by the District.
+Smoking of any form of tobacco or non-tobacco products is prohibited inside any college facility; in any vehicle owned, operated, leased, or charted by the District; in all established eating areas; within 25 feet of all building entrances, exits, and operable windows; and in the seating areas of all outdoor athletic facilities owned, operated, or leased by the District.
 Smoking will only be permitted in designated smoking areas and may be permitted for approved theatrical rehearsals and performances where smoking is determined to be an integral part of the rehearsal or performance.

-Student Health and Wellness Center
+Student Health & Wellness Center

 The Student Health and Wellness Center (SHWC) is located on the first floor of the Cravens Student Services Center.
 All students pay a fee each academic session/semester to support the provision of physical and mental health services.
 A professional nurse is on duty daily to provide services to students which include health evaluations, first aid, emergency evaluation, health education, consultation, referrals, and intake for making appointments with the College physician.
 Vision screening, blood pressure screening, tuberculosis screening (TB testing), blood glucose, urinalysis for specific illnesses, and throat cultures for throat infections are also available at the SHWC Office.
 HIV/STD screening is provided by an outside agency, generally once a month.
 Flu vaccines are seasonally available for a fee.
 The College physician is available one day a week for treatment of minor illnesses and evaluation for referral to specialty care.
-The staff, at the Student Health and Wellness Center, also process all COD student accident insurance claims.
+The staff at the Student Health and Wellness Center also process all COD student accident insurance claims.
 Information regarding additional student insurance for sickness and accidents is available through the Student Health and Wellness Center.
 Limited services are also extended to the Indio Campus and Mecca-Thermal Campus students.
-For more information please call (760) 776-7211.
+For more information, please call (760) 776-7211.

 Student Mental Health Services

 Student Mental Health Services is located on the first floor of the Cravens Student Services Center, within the Student Health and Wellness Center.
 All students pay a fee each academic session/semester to support the provision of both physical and mental health services for students.
 Mental Health services for students involve solution-focused, short-term personal counseling aimed at enhancing understanding and resolution of current problems.
 Individual sessions are made on an appointment basis.
 For a significant personal crisis requiring immediate assistance, students may go to the Counseling Center or the Student Health and Wellness Center during open hours for referral to a mental health professional.
 Students requiring long-term or more specialized services may be referred to qualified community resources.
 Self-help brochures, hand-outs, websites, and reading lists are available, free of charge, as related to mental health and wellness issues.
-For more information please call (760) 776-7211.
+For more information, please call (760) 776-7211.